SimonStuber/mlMS/README.md

 The most complex model that can be fitted is the multilevel Bayesian Markov switching vector autoregressive (ML-MS-VAR) model.
 Other models that can be fitted, can be seen as special cases of the ML-MS-VAR model.
-The implemented ML-MS-VAR model features random effects in all model parts: the intercepts, the autoregressive effects, the residual variances and the transition probabilities.
+The implemented ML-MS-VAR model features random effects in all model parts: the intercepts, the autoregressive effects, the residual variances (through nested wishart distributions) and the transition probabilities.
 See "test_mlMSVAR.R" for an example of how to simulate data and fit the model.